PROBATE JUDGE JOHN E. ENSLEN

-Spouse and Family: Judge Enslen is married to Dianne Brown Enslen, a native of Hartwell, Georgia.
+Spouse and Family: Judge Enslen was married to Dianne Brown Enslen, a native of Hartwell, Georgia, for more than 46 years when she passed away in early 2015 after a long battle with pancreatic cancer.
 The two of them met at Clemson University in the mid-1960ís where Dianne was a cheerleader and John was a football and basketball player.
 They are the parents of six children (Georgia, Jacob, Joshua, Jessica, Jenny, and Joseph) and the grandparents of nineteen grandchildren.

 Education: Judge Enslen, a 7th generation Elmore Countian, graduated co-valedictorian of the Wetumpka High School Class of 1965; National Honor Society; Beta Club; Spanish Club; President of the Student Government Association; President of the Elmore County Student Government Association; Quarterback of two consecutive undefeated football teams; Lettered in football, basketball, tennis, golf, and track.